-The River Vert runs through the charming village of Catus and through the Lac Vert leisure lake close to La Galerie.
+The River Vert runs through the charming village of Catus and through the Lac Vert leisure lake.
 Catus, once a fortified town, boasts a beautiful, historic 16th century church and has many amenities, these include a post office, bank, small supermarket, bakery, butcher, pharmacy, newsagent, vinotier, hair salon, tourist office, restaurant and a popular Tuesday morning market.

 The largest market in the region is in Cahors (Wednesdays and Saturdays) and is well worth the visit.
 It takes place in the old part of the town around the cathedral, and has an excellent range of local produce on offer - including many local wines and cheeses.
 Cahors has a good selection of shops, cafés, bars, restaurants, museums, galleries and historic architecture.